From Born Not Knowing Better

 The tree of life, Jesus, is the risen balm of Gilead, our healer, the medicine we need, a risen balsam tree, risen wisdom so to speak.
 As a risen and eternal tree he is the new wisdom of God, the new medicine of God.
 He heals us by teaching us the wisdom of his word, of His loving faithfulness, of His way, life and truth.

 In our ignorance we human beings often say "I need to go to this medical doctor, and that psychologist, and this and that therapist or expert."
-And when these don't work, it's on the mediums and witches and tarot card readers, and magicians and Christian wizards and little Caesars.
+And when these don't work, it's on the mediums and witches and tarot card readers, and magicians and Christian wizards and thie little Caesar cousins.

 Oh yes go to medical doctor, the doctor of your body.
 And to the mental health professionals if that's what ails you.
 But if you want to get at the root of the first sickness in your life, your sin sickness, it's time for you to meet the doctor of doctors, the doctor of your eternal body and soul, our Great Physician, Jesus.